populationgenomics/tob-wgs/scripts/rv_expression_association/simulate/README.md

 * ACAT-V: gene-set test using the aggregated Cauchy association test (ACAT; [Liu et al, AJHG 2019](https://www.sciencedirect.com/science/article/pii/S0002929719300023))
 * ACAT-O: omnibus test self-implemented based on the description in the ACAT paper

-An equivalent script is available to test [CellRegMap-RV (new name coming soon)](https://github.com/annacuomo/CellRegMap/blob/main/cellregmap/_cellregmap.py#L657-L687).
+* An equivalent Python script is available to test [CellRegMap-RV (new name coming soon)](https://github.com/annacuomo/CellRegMap/blob/main/cellregmap/_cellregmap.py#L657-L687).
+* TODO is to implement
-* TODO: are to implement a burden test and an omnibus combined test (similar to the ACAT-O approach?)
+  * a burden test and
+  * an omnibus combined test (similar to the ACAT-O approach, i.e. simply combine the p-values?)

 ### Approach
 * Genotypes matrix (```genotypes```): real variants (SNVs from a genomic region, around the _VPREB3_ gene) from the TOB-WGS dataset